MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/security.md

 With those values, the client identifier, and the client secret, a `response` value will be calculated and sent in the `Authorization` header of the request (See section 3.4.1 Response of the [RFC 7616][HTTP Digest Access Authentication (RFC 7616)] for details).

 ### `Bearer` scheme
-Originally created for OAuth 2.0, the [Bearer Token][The OAuth 2.0 Authorization Framework: Bearer Token Usage], also known as _Token Authorization_, is a scheme that specifies that:
+Originally created for OAuth 2.0, the [Bearer Token][The OAuth 2.0 Authorization Framework: Bearer Token Usage (RFC 6750)], also known as _Token Authorization_, is a scheme that specifies that:

 > Any party in possession of a bearer token (a "bearer") can use it to get access to the associated resources